-As you build your eLearning courses, it’s important to not only make sure you’re keeping the learner’s interest and that you’re keeping them motivated, but also that you’re getting out the best results from the learners.
-So what’s the solution?
-An engagement plan!
-More exactly, you will find the way to achieve this purpose through a simple method: the ENGAGE model.
+As you build your eLearning courses, it’s important not only making sure you’re keeping your learner’s interest and that you’re keeping them motivated, but also that you’re getting out the best outcome.
+You need an engagement plan!
+Use the ENGAGE model as your guide.

 What makes an experience engaging?

-An eLearning experience is likely to be engaging for learners if one or more of the following is true:
+An eLearning experience is likely to be engaging if one or more of the following is true:

 - There is some type of challenge involved.